 - According to Current Clinical Guidelines: - According to the consensus guidelines from the Cystic Fibrosis Foundation, in patients six years of age and older with at least one G551D cystic fibrosis transmembrane conductance regulator (CFTR) mutation, treatment with ivacaftor is strongly recommended to improve lung function and quality of life, as well as to reduce exacerbations.
-The clinical guideline does not address the use of ivacaftor in patients with a non-G551D CFTR mutation.4 - Other Key Facts: - Ivacaftor is the first and only CFTR potentiator Food and Drug Administration (FDA)approved for the treatment of cystic fibrosis in patients at least six years of age who have one of the following mutations in the CFTR gene: G551D, G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, or S549R.3 - Ivacaftor is not effective in patients with cystic fibrosis who are homozygous for the F508del mutation in the CFTR gene.3 - o Currently, ivacaftor is only available as a branded agent. - o Ivacaftor is currently being evaluated in patients with homozygous F508 del mutation.
+The clinical guideline does not address the use of ivacaftor in patients with a non-G551D CFTR mutation. - Guidelines do not currently address the use of ivacaftor in children two to six years of age. - Other Key Facts: - Ivacaftor is the first and only CFTR potentiator Food and Drug Administration (FDA)approved for the treatment of cystic fibrosis in patients at least two years of age who have one of the following mutations in the CFTR gene: G551D, G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, or S549R. - Ivacaftor is not effective in patients with cystic fibrosis who are homozygous for the F508del mutation in the CFTR gene. - o Currently, ivacaftor is only available as a branded agent.